 Moreover, groups of researchers across multiple countries discovered that the sickest patients often had the lowest Vitamin D levels, and that countries with higher death rates had larger numbers of people with deficiencies in vitamin D when compared to countries with lower death rates.
 As such, experts believe that proper levels of Vitamin D may give people with COVID-19 a survival advantage by helping them avoid a cytokine storm, which is when the immune system overreacts and attacks your own cells and tissues.

 In the end, make sure you're getting enough Vitamin D. It’s always been an important vitamin, but is especially important now.
-This is one of the many reasons that high quality Vitamin D is a key ingredient in the RDCL Immunity Boost, as we appreciate its role in maintaining healthy immune function and optimal well-being.
+This is one of the many reasons that high quality vegan Vitamin D is a key ingredient in the RDCL Immunity Boost, as we appreciate its role in maintaining healthy immune function and optimal well-being.
 One way or another, it’s essential for everyone to get enough of the sunshine vitamin.
-Your body is counting on it.
+Your body certainly needs it.